marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 One attribute is currently defined for the M32R/D.

-.. index:: model-name variable attribute, M32R/D

-.. index:: variable addressability on the M32R/D
+.. index:: model-name variable attribute, M32R/D, variable addressability on the M32R/D

 .. gcc-attr:: model (model-name)